Mioke/mioke.github.io/_posts/2024-03-06-How-to-make-macro-available-from-CocoaPods.md

 end
 ```

-Now try `pod install` and see if all the pod targets are inheriting from the `Pods.proj` correctly.
+Now try `pod install` and see if all the pod targets are inheriting correctly from the `Pods.xcodeproj`.
 If so, you can use the macros in your codes now.